RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2016-06-snowdepth/index.md

   icon_pack: fa
   name: DOI
   url: https://www.sciencedirect.com/science/article/pii/S0165232X15002645
+summary: There is no doubt that snow cover plays an important role in the hydrological cycle of mountainous basins.
+The aim of this study is to estimate the snow depth from terrain parameters in the Sakhvid Basin using artificial neural networks and M5 algorithm of decision tree.
-title: ANN for Estimating Spatial Sistribution of Snow Depth
+title: Spatial Distribution of Snow Depth
 authors:
   - admin
 ---